JohannesNakayama/EpidemicModel.jl/README.md

 # EpidemicModel.jl

-This agent-based model was implemented with [Agents.jl](https://juliadynamics.github.io/Agents.jl/stable/).
-It depicts the outbreak of an epidemic in a heterogeneous agent population.
+Simulation of an epidemic in a heterogeneous agent population to explore the effects of different mitigative measures such as recommendations, policies as well as individual mitigative behaviors such as mask wearing.

 ## Prerequesites